alenbec/angular-studentis/README.md

 # Student Information System (Sample App)
 I've created this project to learn about Angular and its capabilities.
 You are free to use its source code to your liking.

+This simple application contains student overview page which shows lists students provided by faux api service.
+It supports adding students, deleting them and editing them (subjects only).

+Web app implements OpenID Connect authentication.
+Use your Google account to log in.
+Authentication token will be stored in your browser's localStorage.
+You can use predefined OAuth2 Client ID or your own by changing `auth` parameters in `environment(.prod).ts`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

 ## Development server